 - Dilated extensive spider veins of the cheeks, nose, chin and forehead, which tend to proliferate aggressively when provoked by irritants such as sun exposure, hot and cold baths, red wine, spicy foods and many more

 What causes rosacea?

-The exact cause of rosacea is not known, but genetics, immune system factors and environmental factors are all considered to be contributing factors.
+The exact cause of rosacea is not known, but genetics, immune system factors and environmental influences can contribute.

 There are a variety of triggers that may make rosacea worse.
 These include;

 - exposure to sunlight